-- 5.1 This is the rank reserved for those who have made outstanding contributions to the Library, the University, or the professional community. - 5.2.1 Normally a person appointed to this rank shall possess the Doctorate degree or a second Masters degree in an area relevant to the Library's services and have a minimum of eight years at the previous rank. - 5.2.2 The Librarian must submit evidence of a consistent high level of performance at the Librarian III rank and evidence of clearly superior performance in at least one of the following areas:
+- 5.1 This is the rank reserved for those who have made outstanding contributions to the profession and/or academic community. - Normally a person appointed to this rank shall possess the Doctorate degree or a second Masters degree in an area relevant to the Library's services and have a minimum of eight years at the previous rank. - 5.3 Appointment to the rank of Librarian IV will be granted only if a Librarian has: - a) excelled in service to the library; - b) shown evidence of professional leadership and exemplary service to the University. - 6.0 A Librarian's service to his or her academic/professional community or exceptional service to his or her community may be considered but not in place of any minimum requirement for appointment to a rank.